CharlesGrs/MineStorm_v2/readme.md

 Additional controls in-game to display shaders and debug.
 (F1, F2)

-Features :

 ## Entity System

 ## Collision System
 * Three layers:
 	* Grid system to split the physics system in cells for optimization
 	* AABB Check
 	* SAT Algorithm
-	● Movement in accordance with the law of inertia (Player.cpp -> GetInput() for the inertia update)
+● Movement in accordance with the law of inertia
+	(Player.cpp -> GetInput() for the inertia update)
 ● Cells system to limit the collision fct calls (third layer of collision before the AABB check) (Physics2D.h -> cellGrid && Physics2D.cpp cells related fct)

 ● Clean unity-like engine with scenes and architectural similarities

 ● Player ship trail
 	(Player.cpp : GetThrusterPos & RenderTrail)